 She moved to the window and stood there, enjoying the crisp ozone feel of the air.
 The first streak of lightning struck nearby.
 Spock came up behind her.
 She could feel the warmth of his body as he stood very close to her.
 His breath was hot on her neck.

-"Never.
-I will watch with you, unless you object."
-His right arm snaked around her waist as his left hand played with her hair.
+"Of course I have for scientific reasons.
+But never for pleasure.
+I will watch with you, unless you object?"
+He snaked a hand around her waist as played with her hair with the other.
 "Do you object, Christine?"

 She felt as though her knees would give out.
 Just being this close to him had a profound effect.
 She fought to keep her voice steady as she leaned back into him and felt his arm tighten.
 "I don't object."